dictadata/storage-node/docs/iisnode.md

 * On the right side, there is another drop down.
 Choose _"ApplicationHost.Config"_
 * On the right most pane, you will find _"Section"_ heading.
 Click on **"Unlock Section"** under that.
 * Once the handlers at the ApplicationHost.Config is unlocked, your website should run fine.

+## data Virtual Directory

+When creating a virtual /data directory under a storage-node web site update the following IIS web configuration settings.
+See the web.config in C:/var/data.

+* Enable directory browsing.
+* Remove URL-Rewrite module "storage-node", otherwise all requests are routed to iisnode.
+* Remove Handler module "Javascript", not needed.